Will focus on strategic growth areas moving forward

-Phil is a founding member of IAMERS and a member of AHRA, AAMI, HFMA and the Cryogenic Society of America.
+Phil is a member of AHRA, AAMI, HFMA and the Cryogenic Society of America.
 He has contributed to a number of magazines and journals and has addressed trade groups.

 Phil's proudest achievement is that he has been happily married to his wife Barbara since 1989, who helped him found DOTmed in 1998.

-Insights from Prasad Dindigal, vice president of health and life sciences at EXL
+Insights from Paul Shumway, vice president of client services at Novarad